On desktop, use a recent Windows Secured-core PC, MacBook or Chromebook. These all have numerous security advantages

 progress on adopting modern exploit mitigations, verified boot, sandboxing, memory safe languages and so on.

-There are advantages and disadvantages between them.
-I can't give an accurate recommendation as to which of these will suit
+There are advantages and disadvantages between these options, and it is not possible to give an accurate recommendation as to which of

-verified with a network analyzer tool like Wireshark if you wish to be certain.
+verified with a network analyser tool like Wireshark if you wish to be certain.

 The security of QubesOS depends entirely on how you use it.
 The security within the virtual machines matter a lot — don't